Alice Hicks

 Crab shot

-We have chosen to use a crabbing shot as the shot of the dead girl is meant to be a brief in and out moment to foreshadow the events that are yet to come.
+We have chosen to use a crabbing shot as the shot of the dead girl is

 Class leaving room